mw55309/EG_MinION_2016/03_Basecall_Alignment.md

 ### Local Basecalling in MinKNOW

-In August 2016, [local basecalling](https://nanoporetech.com/about-us/news/local-basecalling-now-available-enabling-minion-usage-field) was enabled in a new release of the MinKNOW software.
+In August 2016, [local basecalling](https://nanoporetech.com/about-us/news/local-basecalling-now-available-enabling-minion-usage-field) was enabled in a new release of the MinKNOW software (version 1.0.2 onwards).
 This official ONT local basecaller only works on R9 1D rapid sequencing data.
+Sadly though, MinKNOW basecalling

 -here